 To understand the process of the constitution of Swahili collections as a habit and practice

-To acquire skills to access and survey libraries and collections
+To acquire skills to access and survey libraries and collections, physically and digitally

-To familiarize with digital archives and their metadata
+To familiarize with indigenous knowledge and knowledge production

 To develop a multidisciplinary view on textual cultures and practices

 To enhance new research in Swahili modern cultural heritage and conservation programs